FlicAnderson/2024-03-28_EPCC-devpersonas/presentation-prep.md

 Mining data from research software repositories.
 Harder to unpick the 'why' but gives a good idea of the 'what'/'how'.

+Selected a group of 10 large repos: developers > 6 (average is much smaller but for proof of concept work I've started with larger repos more likely to show clear differences between groups of devs).

+Grabbed data about how developers use the features in the repository and how much code they add/change to it (in 'commits').

+GitHub allows users to create items called 'issue tickets' and 'pull requests'.

+For larger RS repositories using these features, I looked at whether the items were assigned to a particular developer.

-Gathered repositories from Zenodo DOI minting service db to get 'repos
+(Don't include details: Gathered repositories from a DOI minting service db to get 'RS repos' Then obtained data from the Github API etc)

 #### Results:
-Key Graph! (or similar graph showing an intriguing result...)
+Not Key Graph!

 Assignment distribution:
 ![image](https://github.com/FlicAnderson/2024-03-28_EPCC-devpersonas/assets/5812129/90fc6353-a572-4bc8-b7b3-65591721152a)